 Not everyone is a candidate for pulmonary thromboendarterectomy (PTE) surgery.
-Your doctor may determine that PTE surgery is not right for you for reasons such as:
+Your doctor may determine that PTE surgery is not right for you: